Sponsored Links

 Segment: | Luxury E Utility (Lux 4) |

-The XT6 name is the result of Cadillac’s current naming scheme, in which sedans are named with the letters CT followed by a number designating a model’s order in the hierarchy.
+The XT6 name is based on Cadillac’s naming scheme for its last generation of internal combustion vehicles, in which sedans are named with the letters CT followed by a number designating a model’s order in the hierarchy.
 Cadillac crossovers are named XT followed by a number indicating each model’s order in the line-up.
 The XT6 name shows that this model is larger than the other two Cadillac crossovers, the Cadillac XT4 and Cadillac XT5.

 “Cadillac XT6” and “XT6” were two of 19 Cadillac trademark applications filed by General Motors with the United States Patent and Trademark Office (USPTO) on the same day: August 9th, 2018.
 “XT6” had previously been filed for trademark on November 7th, 2014.